mastering-js/masteringjs.io/tutorials/fundamentals/date-add-days.md

 With date-fns
 -------------

-Date-fns has a neat `add()` function that lets you add dates to the current date.
+Date-fns has a neat `add()` function that lets you add days to the current date.

 ```javascript
 const add = require('date-fns/add');